HongZH2/RGBD-SemiProVO/README.md

 the output_file.txt is located on your path of dataset.
 You can visualize the result by following the instructions of TUM dataset Website.

-What's more, you can open the pose estimation method based on AICP algorithm in the icp_fr2model.cpp by modifying the bool variable
+What's more, you can chose to use the pose estimation method based on AICP algorithm in the icp_fr2model.cpp by modifying the bool variable

 ＂AICP_Estimation = true;＂